yedaysal/weather-app-infra/README.md

 #### Initial Jenkins Configuration Instructions

-- Go to [Create an App password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/) BitBucket Support page and follow the instructions to create an app password for jenkins in your Bitbucket account and save it.
+- Go to [Create an App password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/) BitBucket Support page and follow the instructions to create an app password (give **Read** permission to *Projects* and *Repositories*) for jenkins in your Bitbucket account and save it.
 - Sign in to Jenkins web UI (`http://GCE_INSTANCE_IP_ADDRESS:8080/`), enter initial admin password and click on **Continue** button.
 - On the opening *Customize Jenkins* page, select **Select plugins to install** option.
 - On the opening page, search for **Bitbucket** plugin, select it, and click on **Install** button.